1. What is PayTabs?

 2. I am using the test cards on the documentation, but it never gives me a successful transaction!

-Test cards can only be used in a test environment.
+Test cards can only be used in a test environment before starting the activation process (Go Live).
 Log into your PayTabs Merchant Account and check the status of your account on the top right corner of your dashboard.
 If your status is TEST, only then can you use test credit cards to make a successful transaction.

 3. How can I change my Store Name?